 The second set of standards:

-Will be released mid-2023 (June-September).
-And is required for the reporting year of 2024 (report published in 2025).
+Will be released the 31st of October 2023.
 This set will help companies to finetune their reporting and addresses:

 a.
 The 4 remaining conceptual guidelines: